rackerlabs/docs-developer-blog/_posts/2018-07-20-sharepoint-2013-poularity-trends-feature.md

 The two default columns for search results are **Recent** and **Ever**.

-The **Recent** tab shows the access hit count for the last 14 days, and, the **Ever** tab shows the total number of historical access hits.
+The **Recent** tab shows the access hit count for the last 14 days, and the **Ever** tab shows the total number of historical access hits.
 You can sort either of the columns to understand the usage of files and items.